This post may contain some affiliate links which means we can earn commission at no extra cost to you.

 Sri Lanka has some incredible national parks, with lots of opportunities to spot incredible wild animals!
 Here are my top recommendations for the best Udawalawe safaris to get the best sightings.

-The very best out of all of the Udawalawe safaris has got to be the Udawalawe National Park Private Safari including Jeep Tickets (3 hrs).
+The very best out of all of the Udawalawe safaris has got to be the Udawalawe National Park Private Safari including Jeep Tickets.
 You really do get the greatest experience by having your own driver, who can cater to your every whim during the tour!
+We do not recommend getting a full-day tour as it is a relatively small park and you will save money and have a great time on the 3-hour version.

 - Where is Udawalawe National Park?